 Just like with any case, a dispute can arise in a bankruptcy case.
 The difference here is that the bankruptcy courts have developed a specific set of proceedings to deal with these disputes.
 An adversary proceeding can be used for any number of reasons such as determining if a claim is secured by an asset, determining dischargeability, or recovering assets.
 Their complex and technical nature make them difficult for an individual or business to navigate alone.
-The bankruptcy attorneys at O'Hara, Taylor, Sloan & Cassidy are experienced in all aspects of adversary proceedings and can advise you effectively.
+The bankruptcy attorneys at O'Hara, Taylor, Sloan, Cassidy, Beck, PLLC are experienced in all aspects of adversary proceedings and can advise you effectively.
 Contact our office by phone or e-mail to schedule your initial consultation and learn more about how our attorneys can help.